-Size of a Maltese
+Size of the Maltese Matters

 Before purchasing your dog crate, it’s recommended that you buy the crate size for an adult, fully grown Maltese.
 Fortunately, these dogs don’t grow as much as say, a German Shepherd, so it’s hard to pick the wrong size crate.